 Associate Professor, Department of Health, Humanities and Society

 Herbert Wertheim College of Medicine, Florida International University

-Ana M. Viamonte-Ros, M.D., MPH, Amara Fazal, Chika Nwosu and Valerie Polcz, M.S., have all indicated that neither they nor their spouses/partners have relevant financial relationships with commercial interest companies, and they will not include off-label or unapproved product usage in their presentation or discussion.
+Ana M. Viamonte-Ros, M.D., MPH, conference director, Amara Fazal, Chika Nwosu and Valerie Polcz, M.S., faculty of this educational activity, have no relevant financial relationships with ineligible companies* to disclose and have indicated that the presentation or discussion will not include off-label or unapproved product usage.